 Frame the talent problem in simple and concise language.
 Executives must be able to articulate their organization’s business need for talent.
 You already state your needs for workspace, equipment, raw materials, transportation, etc. In the same way, you have to be able to talk about your need for talent.
 I am not talking about just the annual battle for more headcount.
 Nor is this about the annual battle for training dollars where your CLO comes in with benchmarking data on the % of revenue that should be spent on developing people.
 I am talking about stating the need for the skills required to deliver on the promise to your customers.
 This also includes clearly stating the level of urgency and the very real financial risks you face from a lack of needed skills or the loss of unique tribal knowledge from your organization.
 This is often not understood by others without a clear illustration.
 This talent need and risks can be communicated in plain language if you do some straightforward legwork first:

-With this analysis in place, you will be ready to frame your talent problem (as well as develop the other parts of your knowledge transfer strategy that we’ll discuss in subsequent posts).
+With this analysis in place, you will be ready to frame your talent problem (as well as develop the other parts of your knowledge transfer strategy that we’ll discuss soon).
 Here’s an example of how one of our clients answered the above questions and framed their talent problem:

 Using a client of my consulting company, here’s an example of a relevant historical context: A major insurance company outsources roughly half of its IT Division’s workforce.
 They maintain IT offices in three countries, have an aging workforce, and—due to many legacy systems that go back to the early day ‘s of software programming—have lots of unique critical knowledge that can’t be learned elsewhere.